Pitchfork Music Festival

-Every year across London’s music venues, Pitchfork organizes a city-wide festival to showcase a variety of artists.
-To match the brand’s primarily online existence, I developed a visual identity that aims to boost visibility for the festival and the quality journalism that Pitchfork is known for.
+Every year across London’s sprawling music scene, Pitchfork organizes a city-wide festival to showcase a variety of artists.
+To match the publication's primarily online existence, I developed a visual identity that aims to boost visibility for the festival and the quality journalism that Pitchfork is known for.

 To start, I identified the trend of popup campaigns, particularly from two different perspectives: from a marketing perspective, and from a music artist’s perspective.
 From an artist’s view, popup events give fans a new way of interacting with music and give them more tangible ways of connecting.
 From the marketing perspective, I used the New York Times as an example.
 In 2023, they took over a train station in New York and transformed it into a branded experience that advertised their brand houses (see here).